duecredit/duecredit/README.md

 provide similar functionality (since we are collecting such information as well) or just interface/report to sempervirens.

+[citepy](https://github.com/clbarnes/citepy) -- Easily cite software libraries using information from automatically gathered from their package repository.

 ## Currently used by

 This is a running list of projects that use DueCredit natively.
 If you